 Ancient gods, kings, and emperors were high maintenance.
 They’d demand tremendous temples, pompous palaces, and gargantuan gardens.
 But this is great for you, because they look flippin’ marvellous!
 On this adventure, you see the epoch of ancient art at Athen’s Parthenon, wander around the rich, ruined sanctuary of Delphi, and admire the ancient Diocletian palace of Split.
 What’s more is this trip isn’t just about the rich and famous, because you also get down and dirty in the tunnels of Sarajevo and neck shots with the locals of Belgrade.

-We spend 9 days exploring Croatia, Greece, Macedonia, Serbia, Bosnia.
-We visit Split, Athens, Thessaloniki, Delphi, Lake Orhid, Skopje, Belgrade, Niš, Sarajevo.
+We spend 9 days exploring Croatia, Greece, Serbia, Macedonia, Bosnia.
+We visit Split, Athens, Thessaloniki, Delphi, Lake Orhid, Skopje, Belgrade, Niš, Sarajevo, Mostar.

 What Is Included...